 A moment of thought suggests that a good choice should be $\gamma_n=n^{-1/3}$.
 Indeed, since large components are of size $\Theta(n^{2/3})$, in a pair of components there are $\Theta(n^{4/3})$ pairs of vertices which after refreshment lead to $\Theta(n^{4/3}p(\lambda,n))=\Theta(n^{1/3})$ edges added.
 Thus, choosing $\gamma_n=\Theta(n^{-1/3})$ will lead large components to coalesce at rate $\Theta(1)$.
-Furthermore, on those large components typical distances are of order $\Theta(n^{1/3})$.
+Furthermore, the main result of \cite{AdBrGolimit} implies that those large components can be seen, once the graph metric has been divided by $n^{1/3}$, as compact continuous trees with a finite number of additional cycles.
+Thus, typical distances are of order $\Theta(n^{1/3})$.
 An edge will be destroyed at rate $\gamma_n(1-p(\lambda,n))$ so the geometry inside such a component will be affected at rate $\Theta(n^{1/3}\gamma_n(1-p(\lambda,n)))$, which is again of order $\Theta(1)$ when $\gamma_n=\Theta(n^{-1/3})$.
-This scaling is already present in the work of Aldous~\cite{Aldous97Gnp} where he studied the evolution of the collection of rescaled masses of the components when one coalesce components at a rate proportional to the product of their mass.
-This is the so-called multiplicative coalescent.
 Of course, instead of refreshing the edges, one may decide to only add edges, or to only destroy edges.
-In the first case, one will assist to coalescence of components and in the second case, to fragmentation.
-Once again, one may ask the same question as before: what is the good rate in order to obtain a non trivial process in the large $n$ limit, and what is this limit process.
+In the first case, one will observe coalescence of components and in the second case, fragmentation.
+Once again, one may ask the same question as before: what is the right rate in order to obtain a non-trivial process in the large $n$ limit, and what is this limit process ?
 One of the main purposes of this article is to give an answer to these questions for the three cases that we just defined informally: dynamical percolation, coalescence and fragmentation.
 The limit processes will be dynamical percolation, coalescence and fragmentation processes acting on the limit $\Glambda$ obtained in \cite{AdBrGolimit}.
 Furthermore, we will show that coalescence is the time-reversal of fragmentation on this limit.
-The method we use is to provide Feller-type properties for coalescence and fragmentation, which we hope will be useful in the future to study scaling limits of similar dynamics on other critical random graphs.
+Our approach is to provide Feller-type properties for coalescence and fragmentation, which we hope will be useful in the future to study scaling limits of similar dynamics on other critical random graphs.
 Notice that the study of coalescence of graphs is a central tool in the work of \cite{BhamidiBroutinSenWang2014arXiv} to show convergence of a number of critical random graphs to $\Glambda$ (configuration models, inhomogeneous random graphs etc.).